 I am deeply disturbed by the state of our food industry.
-The countless food advertising tricks that are used to persuade us to buy their products are out of control.
+The countless advertising tricks that are used to persuade us to buy their products are out of control.
 Food manufacturers and marketers are pushing the limits of what is considered truth and what is considered a simple technicality.
 Take a look at these 10 products that I found shopping the grocery store.
-Understand how marketers use these food advertising tricks to persuade you.
+Understand how marketers use these tricks to persuade you.

 Less Sugar – Reduced Sugar Heinz Ketchup

 Here’s the thing with these reduced sugar, or less sugar products – they replace the sugar with artificial sweeteners.
 Take a look at the back of the bottle at the ingredients.
 Sucralose, an artificial sweetener, is listed as one of the ingredients.
 Given the many negative health effects artificial sweeteners have on your body, I’d pass on this one.
 If I had the choice, I’d take the regular ketchup – even if it has more sugar.

 Many low carb products hit the market back during the Atkins craze.
 This one is a low carb tortilla that has only 6 net grams of carbohydrates.
 The other 11 grams of carbohydrates are fiber.
 Sounds great!
 You can eat tortillas now on low carb diets.

 What bothers me is the 0 grams of trans fat this product claims to have – and it does have 0 grams, but only on a technicality.
 Look at the back in the ingredients.
 It clearly shows that there is hydrogenated oil (it doesn’t say if it’s partially or fully hydrogenated, but it’s not a natural fat regardless).
 However, based on FDA regulations, if the product has less than .5 grams of any fat per serving, they are allowed to list it as 0 grams.
 If that sounds misleading – it is.
 Something should be done about that.
 This food advertising trick is common in more products than you might imagine.